-Research looks at impact of asthma, social deprivation and ethnicity on educational performanceNovember 15th, 2012 in Diseases, Conditions, Syndromes /
+Research looks at impact of asthma, social deprivation and ethnicity on educational performanceNovember 15, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Research led by Queen Mary, University of London has found that having asthma is not linked to poorer scores in national school examinations.
 In contrast, ethnicity and social deprivation were associated with poorer educational outcomes in the study, published in the journal PLOS ONE.

 Long-term conditions in childhood – of which asthma is now the most common – may have a major impact on educational performance.
 However, in one of the world's first studies to link health, housing, benefits and educational data in over 12,000 children, researchers from Queen Mary, University of Edinburgh and City University found no detrimental effect of asthma on educational outcomes.

 Chris Griffiths, Professor of Primary Care at the Centre for Primary Care and Public Health, at the Blizard Institute, part of Queen Mary University of London, said: "We wanted to test whether asthma is linked with poorer academic achievement as this could affect a child's chances of success later on in life.
 Instead we found children with asthma did as well as, or slightly better than their peers in these tests.

 "These findings will reassure parents of children with asthma - and teachers.
 Policymakers should target social deprivation and ethnicity in order to improve our children's educational attainment."

 The research looked at data for 12,136 children from 97 schools in the east London borough of Tower Hamlets – the UK's third most deprived borough.
 Each child had sat at least one national examination at Key Stages 1-3 over a four-year period.
 Researchers analysed the children's educational results alongside clinical, housing and benefits data to measure the effect of asthma, social adversity and ethnicity.